hbctraining/Intro-to-rnaseq-hpc-O2/lessons/07_assessing_quality.md

 mv *fastqc* ../results/fastqc/
 ```

 Save and quit the script.
-Now, let's submit the job to the LSF:
+Now, let's submit the job to the SLURM:

 ```bash
 $ sbatch mov10_fastqc.run